gitethanwoo/pr-visual/README.md

 # pr-visual

-Generate infographic images from your git diffs using Gemini AI.
+Generate infographic images from pull requests using Gemini, with Nano Banana Pro and Gemini 3 Flash

 **'Excalidraw' style:**